 Commissioner Hugh Weathers

-Commissioner Weathers was born in Bowman, South Carolina and is a fourth generation farmer.
+Commissioner Weathers was born and lives in Bowman, South Carolina and is a fourth-generation farmer.
 He graduated magna cum laude from the University of South Carolina in 1978, earning BS Degrees in Accounting and Finance.
-He was inducted into Phi Beta Kappa in 1977.
 Upon graduation, he was employed as a Corporate Banking Officer with C&S National Bank before returning to Weathers Farm.
-He is a partner in the family’s 80-year old dairy business and row crop farm.
-He and his brother, Landy, also operate a bulk milk delivery business for thirty other South Carolina farmers.
+He is a partner in the family’s 80-year-old farming operation.

 He is married to the former Blanche Gramling of Spartanburg County, who grew up on her family’s peach farm.
-They have three sons, Gill and his wife Elizabeth, Edward and Julius.
-The Weathers are members of Bowman Southern Methodist Church.
+They have three sons: Gill and his wife Elizabeth, Edward and his wife Anna, and Julius and his wife Sara.
+He has four granddaughters, Clara Elizabeth, Virginia Cunningham, Darby Cobb, and Jane McLois, and two grandsons, Ransom Hugh and Fitzhugh Julius.
+The Weathers are members of Orangeburg First Baptist Church.